andrewchikin/vibe-infrastructure/README.md

 mkdir -p inventory scripts diagnostics
 ```

 Then tell Cursor: *"Help me set up Vibe Infrastructure.
-I've loaded the protocol files."*
+I've loaded the protocol files in `.cursor/rules/`.

-### For Claude.ai or Claude Desktop

-1. Create a new project called "HomeNetwork" (or similar)
-2. Set up `networkguide.mdc` and `networkteam.mdc` as rules (check Claude's documentation for the exact location - typically in a `.claude/` or rules directory)
-3. In your first conversation, say: *"I want to implement Vibe Infrastructure using the protocols I've set up as rules.
 I have a [router brand] at [IP] to start with."*

 ### For Other AI Assistants